rafael-fuente/diffractsim/Simulations with lenses.md

 # Diffraction Simulations with Lenses

-Implementation of the Angular Spectrum method in Python to simulate Diffraction Patterns with arbitrary apertures.
+Implementation of the angular spectrum method in Python to simulate diffraction patterns with arbitrary apertures.
 These examples correspond to the simulations with lenses, whose animated version and explanation can be found in [this video](https://www.youtube.com/watch?v=G4J4PV6tqH0).

 ## Installation